Otto van Rees (artist): Cubism

 In 1912-1916 the art of Van Rees went through changes.
 His neo-impressionistic experiments to capture sunlight, depth and perspective in color were of the past.
 He was now concentrating on volume and form.
 His work evolved from physic cubism, as the art critic Guillaume Apollinaire described it, to analytic cubism.
 One of the first collectors of his art then was Arthur Jerome Eddy, an American art collector from Chicago.

 Dada Zürich

 During the first world war Van Rees changed his French summer residence for Ascona, the Swiss little town at the Lake Maggiore.
 The artistic and anarchistic colony, where artists, writers, anarchists and philosophers took refuge was inspiring.
-With Arp, who later spent Christmastime 1915 at the Van Rees, Otto and Adya held the famous exposition of November 1915 at the gallery Tanner in Zürich.
-This exposition is now seen as the beginning of Dada in Zürich.
+With Arp, who later spent Christmastime 1915 at the Van Rees, Otto and Adya held the famous exhibition of November 1915 at the gallery Tanner in Zürich.
+This exhibition is now seen as the beginning of Dada in Zürich.
 The art dealer Henri Kahnweiler named Van Rees as an artist that brought the collage technique from Paris to Zürich as the start of Dada Art.
 Ascona would keep Van Rees’ preference.
 In 1928 Otto van Rees constructed a house in Losone on the hills near Ascona.
 The house had a ground plan of a circle and a square, announcing the famous 1930 collective art show of Cercle et Carré.